osemjaza/termux-dark-scheme/README.md

 ### Custom font for Termux

 The font name is **Hack**, it's probably from font-awesome.
 Be sure to run `termux-reload-settings` after placing colorschemes and font.ttf under `~/.termux` direcotory.

+### Installation

+Clone the repo, cd into the repo, run install.ah with `sh install.sh`.